liam2/liam2/doc/usersguide/source/model.rst

 Model Definition
 ################

 Microsimulation (acronym for microanalytic simulation) is a modelling technique that operates at the level of individual *entities* such as persons, households, vehicles or firms.
 Within the model each entity is represented by a record containing a unique identifier and a set of associated attributes (e.g. age, gender, work state, civil state, ...) characteristics.
 A set of *processes* are then applied to these entities leading to simulated changes in state and behaviour.
-These rules may be deterministic (probability = 1), such as changes in tax liability resulting from changes in tax regulations, or stochastic (probability <=1), such as chance of dying, marrying, giving birth or moving within a given time period. .
+These rules may be deterministic (probability = 1), such as changes in tax liability resulting from changes in tax regulations, or stochastic (probability <= 1), such as chance of dying, marrying, giving birth or moving within a given time period.

 To define the model, we have to describe the different *entities*, the way they interact (*links*) and how they behave (*processes*) over time.
 This is done in one file.
 We use the YAML-markup language.
 This format uses the level of indentation to specify objects and sub objects.

-In a LIAM 2 model file, all text following a # is considered to be comments, and therefore ignored.
+In a LIAM 2 model file, all text following a # is considered to be comments, and is therefore ignored.

 A LIAM 2 model has the following structure: ::